Call for Abstracts 2020

 In consideration of and true to maintaining the ethics and guidelines of equine welfare and well-being, NO horses will be part of the symposium, and presentations will NOT include horses.

-It’s that time again: Don’t miss the chance to present at the 2020 “A Horse is a Horse, of Course” International Symposium and/or be added to the 2020 compendium!
+It’s that time again: Don’t miss the chance to present at the next “A Horse is a Horse, of Course!?”
+International Symposium and/or be added to the 2020 compendium!

-You are invited to apply to present at the 2020 Symposium and/or submit an article for the 2020 compendium.
+You are invited to submit your chapters and apply to present at the next Symposium.
 Material should be relevant to the Equine Assisted/Facilitated field and be an original contribution, with particular focus on RESEARCH IN(TO) HORSE-HUMAN INTERACTIONS and/or SPECIFIC HORSE RELATED INFORMATION.
 Share your newest research, all with the focus on equines and their safety, wellbeing and welfare, with other practitioners in the industry, helping them to understand the new research and clinical practices

 To provide a platform where minds are put into motion with focus on improving the ethics, safety, care and well-being of horses, donkeys and mules in equine interaction programs through science, compassionate inquiry, and interdisciplinary collaboration.